Prefab Fireplace and Chimneys

 These panels must be replaced with the manufacturer’s refractory panels and not by what are referred to as “universal” refractory panels or “after-market” refractory panels.
 They are also referred to as “cut-to-fit” panels.
 By installing refractory panels that are not the manufacturer’s listed parts, the U.L. listing on the entire prefab fireplace system is void because the system has been “modified against the manufacturer’s specifications.”

 These prefab fireplaces have a limited lifespan.
-If the system has been properly maintained, manufacturers claim that the lifespan is approximately 30 to 40 years.
-Prefab fireplace systems located close to the ocean will likely be on the lower end of the range regardless of proper maintenance.
+If the system has been properly maintained, manufacturers claim that the lifespan is upwards of 30 to 40 years.
+Prefab fireplace systems located close to the ocean will have a much shorter lifespan regardless of proper maintenance.
 Since the system is made from stainless steel, the salt in the ocean air may deteriorate the system faster than in a location where salt air isn’t present.

 Gas logs in a prefab fireplace